Dahabiya Nile Cruise: Top 18 Things to Know Before You Go

 2. Wind Power

-Dahabiyas rely on sails to move peacefully down the Nile.
-Translation: You’re not setting any speed records here.
-Most of the time, we embraced the art of doing nothing—reading, sipping tea, and watching the Nile float by.
-It’s the slow travel dream… until you realize you’ve covered about five miles in an entire afternoon.
-Honestly, after the hustle and bustle of Cairo, it was exactly what I needed for a few days!
+Dahabiyas rely on sails to move peacefully down the Nile, so you’re not setting any speed records.
+Honestly, after the hustle and bustle of the cities, it was exactly what I needed for a few days!

 a dahabiya Nile cruise under sail in Egypt